Kennen Build Guide by PsiGuard

 This ability doesn't deal much damage, especially since we leave it at rank 1 for most of the game, but it does apply a Mark of the Storm to every enemy you touch.
 If you can tag a couple champions with an extra mark in team fights, it can give you an extra stun you might have otherwise missed.
 In 1v1s, you may need to use Lightning Rush to proc your third mark and stun your target in order to escape and create distance again, especially if they're already in melee range of you.

-Apart from its damage and marking effects, this ability also increases your movement speed and resistances, but leaves you unable to autoattack for the duration.
+Apart from its damage and marking effects, this ability also increases your movement speed but leaves you unable to autoattack for the duration.
 You can reactivate the ability to cancel it, allowing you to use basic attacks again, but ending the movement speed bonus.

 Unfortunately, you need to wait a second after casting before cancelling the effect, so keep that in mind if you're trying to use a quick E and then fit in another autoattack.
 It doesn't feel as smooth as I'd like, but early cancels are really important to make sure you can keep autoattacking, especially if you have an empowered autoattack you need to use.
 Due to the attack speed steroid, using E for a quick reposition (maybe tagging the enemy champion with it) and then cancelling the ability can give you an edge in 1v1s.
 In team fights, you won't have much time to autoattack anyway, so feel free to leave it on for the full duration.